makrai/notes/pustejovsky91-synt-event-struct.md

          c.
 John closed the door. (causative)
     * Lakoff (1970), Jackendoff (1972):
       the sense in (12c) must incorporate sg like cause-to-become-not-open
-  * _give_ specifies a transfer from one person to another, e.g. cause-to-have
+  * _give_ specifies a transfer from one person to another, eg cause-to-have
   * decomposition theories of word meaning (with a set of primitives) are exhaustive since they assume with a fixed number of primitives complete definitions of lexical meaning